Driver & Team Management

 Pointing all four wheels the same direction is the way to find consistency and speed.
 Often I am asked what will happen if the rear end is out of square or if the bump steer is out of whack.
 The answer is, “I have zero idea”.
 When adjustments in your car are not right - there is no way to predict what will happen.
 I imagine the car will be erratic and it is likely it will feel different every time you get close to a corner.
-When you get to the track your car should be prepared....read more »
+When you get to the track your car...read more »

 Bump Steer Gauge

 With the caster/camber, track width and toe set you can start the bump steer process.
 It is best to let the driver turn the wheel verses having them turn themselves over the bumps so I recommend running .002 out on the RF and .005 out on the LF .
 Setting the bump is time consuming but it pays back in consistent performance.

 I set the car on stands and use set up blocks to get the car up in the air with the wheels held at my ride height position.
 I do this on a level spot and mark the 4 tire locations on the floor so I can be sure the process is the same.
 If my floor is out of level I have already spent the time to shim the floor so everything is spot on.
 I spend the time to get the heights exactly right.
 Make sure to start with the race air pressure you plan to run along with your desired stagger.